jonnyhoeven/justme.dev/projects/gitops-workshop.md

 different tenants, teams or applications.

 It's a powerful tool to divide resources and provides isolation between different applications.
-Commonly used to divide resources between different environments like development, staging, and production.
+Commonly used to divide resources between different environments like development, staging and production.
 Ideally the only difference between staging and production should be a namespace Configmap and Secrets.

 The ```default``` namespace is the default namespace for objects with no other namespace.
 It's important to note that